rien333/numbersense-vae/thesis/README.md

 Kingma, Diederik P, and Max Welling.
 2013.
 "Auto-Encoding Variational Bayes." *arXiv Preprint arXiv:1312.6114*.

+Knill, David C, and Alexandre Pouget.
+2004.
+"The Bayesian Brain: The Role of Uncertainty in Neural Coding and Computation." *TRENDS in Neurosciences* 27 (12).
+Elsevier: 712--19.

 Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E Hinton.
 2012.
 "Imagenet Classification with Deep Convolutional Neural Networks."
 In *Advances in Neural Information Processing Systems*, 1097--1105.